bmidgley/earth-utah-repeaters/README.md

 common settings that will work in multiple places.
 I snapshot a couple of the google earth views of this output that I can refer to offline if I need to on my phone.

+The channelmap function really should be built into chirp.
+Imagine File->Export->KML that would write the current list to KML.
+I asked the repeaterbook folks if they have an API to allow that function to work properly but no response yet.

 BSD license